Mechanical Engineering B. Sc.

 Audit review

 If students are unable to attend the examination for reasons beyond their control, they can apply for an alternative date.
 To do this, an informal application must be submitted immediately to the responsible examination board.
 The application must be accompanied by copies of the reason for the impediment (e.g. stay abroad, internship, illness, etc.).
 After receipt of the documents by the Examination Board, they will be reviewed and, if the subsequent inspection is approved, forwarded to the responsible examiner.
 For the purpose of scheduling an appointment with the responsible examiner, please give the Examination Board your consent to forward your personal data (e-mail address).
 Please note: Private reasons (e.g. holiday trips) cannot be taken into account.
-Inspection by an authorised representative is not possible (except in the case of pending opposition proceedings or legal disputes).
-You will receive copies of your examination documents during the examination review.
+Inspection by an authorized representative is not possible (except in the case of pending opposition proceedings or legal disputes). review.

 Repeat examinations

 Repeat examinations are failed examinations for which you were registered and did not pass (grade 5.0) or were registered and did not appear (X n.e.).
-Withdrawing from an examination for recognised reasons is equivalent to deregistering from an examination.
-According to the provisions of the Bavarian Higher Education Innovation Act, only failed examinations can be written as repeat examinations during the leave of absence.
-If you have been notified of a withdrawal from an examination with a recognised reason (approved withdrawal from the examination), this examination is not considered a repeat examination in the next semester and can therefore not be taken as a repeat examination during the leave of absence.
+Withdrawing from an examination for recognized reasons is equivalent to deregistering from an examination.
 You will not be automatically registered for repeat examinations.
 All students must register for all exams independently in TUMonline via the study tree.

-As a rule, examinations can be repeated as often as desired until passing, provided that the required study progress according to APSO §10 is adhered to.
-Exceptions are:
+As a rule, examinations can be repeated as often as desired until passing, provided that the required academic progress to APSO § 10 is maintained.

-- Bachelor's thesis and Master's thesis: The final thesis may only be repeated once within the required study progress.
+- Bachelor’s thesis and Master’s thesis: The final thesis may only be repeated once within the required academic progress.

 Compensation for disadvantages